hanlinchentw/CarnivalWallet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Carnival Wallet is a Ethereum wallet.
-User can import or create ethereum wallet and check ethereum balance and transaction history in this application.
-Also, Carnival wallet can send transaction to the node and confirm on the blockchain.
+Carnival Wallet is an Ethereum wallet.
+Users can import or create an Ethereum wallet and check their balance and transaction history in-app.
+Also, Carnival Wallet can send transactions to the node and confirm on the blockchain.

 ## Built With